Updated 2nd Nov 2020

 Q: Can I speak to someone at the GRIP office about this situation?

-Please understand that we have approx 4000 schools who attend our events, and the volume of enquiry resulting from the Coronavirus is not something that we could have prepared for.
 Our team will only be able to clarify things already written on this page.
-However, if you need to contact us please do so in writing via firstname.lastname@example.org and we promise to respond to your enquiry within 3 business days.
+However, if you need to contact us please do so in writing via email@example.com and we promise to respond to your enquiry within 3 business days.

 Q: Will the event be re-scheduled?